Sitting for the Uniform CPA Exam

 Computer Science/Information Systems

 Finance (for example, Financial Management)

 Business Related Law Courses offered by an accredited law school

 Accounting Subjects include:

-Question: I have more than 24 semester units of accounting units; can I use these towards the business-related subjects?
+Question: I have more than 24-semester units of accounting units; can I use these towards business-related subjects?

 Response: Yes, you can use excess accounting units towards the business-related subject requirement.